-Most business owners reading this Las Vegas Divorce Guide for Business Owners own a private company.
+Most business owners reading this guide own a private company.
 So the stock of the business isn’t publicly traded and therefore the business’ value needs to be established.
 In these cases, hiring a business valuator to produce a business valuation report is necessary.
 The report will state, among other things, an opinion of business’ value according to several methods.
 These can include: cash, book, investment, fair market, and future earnings values.
 Additionally, the goodwill value of a professional practice can be a complex business value issue.

 Business valuation reports come in numerous formats.
 Each report is a custom project that details the value of a unique business entity in several ways.
 In addition to opinions of value, the report typically includes general geographic / demographic data about the business’ locale.
 It also includes specific information about industry health and trends, and numerous financial and other details regarding the business.

 The business valuation process is not an exact science.
 This is particularly true when valuing the goodwill of a business.
 Goodwill, in a very general sense, is the value the business carries as an on-going concern.
 In addition to goodwill, knowledgeable divorce attorneys are aware that business valuations are also complex when dealing with intangible assets.
 Examples of intangible assets are: patents, copyrights, trademarks, brand recognition, customer lists, special licenses, and trade secrets.

 The value attached to a professional practice business also comes with its own set of complexities.
 Typically a business that requires a special license, in addition to the standard business license, is considered a professional practice.
 These include medical offices, law firms, architectural companies, CPA firms, real estate brokerages, etc. Absent real estate holdings or owned equipment, the value of a professional practice is often heavily dependent on the intangible asset of goodwill.

 High Growth Businesses